r1skkam/Methodology/wireless.md

 ## Guest Network

 #### Guest network without password
+MAC based restriction or captive portal are bypassable security solution but providing Guest network without password can be worst.

+1. Verify the client connected within the guest network can see each other ()
+2. Verify Guest network isolation with corporate Wi-Fi, or protected Wi-Fi (WPA/WPA2-PSK/WPA3/WPA2-Enterprise)
+3. Verify Guest network isolation with internal corporate network IP range
+4. Check if the public source IP from Guest network is the same as from internal corporate or corporate Wi-Fi with authentication
+5. Check default creds on network components
+6. Check for vulnerabilities (RCE,...) on network components

+--> If client isolation is not in place, check to password spray on Windows hosts or attack them (MS17-010, EternalBlue...)

 #### MAC based authentication (Captive Portal Bypass)
 1. You **first** need to authenticate on the Open Wifi.
 You will then be redirected to the captive portal.